-To be eligible for Level II Status the employee must:
+To be eligible for Regular Status the following criteria must be met:

 - 1. Meet the basic conditions of employment (See §4200 §4206) - 2.
-Hold a current North American Division Teaching Certificate (certificated personnel) or a college degree or have had significant experience relevant to the job description (non-certificated professional personnel See §4100). - 3.
-Give evidence of competent performance as determined by professional evaluation.

-C. Granting Level II Status
+Hold a current North American Division Standard or Professional Teaching Certificate and/or an Administrator Certificate. - 3.
+Give evidence of continuing competent performance as determined by professional evaluation. - C. Granting Regular Employment Status

-The granting of Level II Status is a function of the Conference Board of Education.
-The recommendation is made by the superintendent of schools in consultation with the local school board.
+The granting of Regular Status is a function of the conference board of education upon recommendation by the superintendent of schools.